catseye/Tamsin/README.markdown

     + blerp
     = blerp

-Variables must be capitalized.
+Names of Variables must be Capitalized.

     | main = blerp → b & return b.
     | blerp = "blerp".
     ?
 Expected variable

-In fact, the result of anything may be sent into a variable by `→`.
-But note that `→` has a higher precence than `&`.
+In fact, the result of not just a production, but any rule, may be sent into a variable by `→`.
+Note that `→` has a higher precedence than `&`.

     | main = ("0" | "1") → B & return itsa(B).
     + 0